 Spanish can be a complex language.
-Not because of its difficulty, but because of its variety.
-This language is officially spoken in 21 countries across the globe, but mostly in Latin America.
+Not because of its difficulty, but because of its variety!
+This language is officially spoken in 21 countries across the globe, mostly in Latin America.
 However, all 21 countries don’t speak the same Spanish.
-I would say that they speak different “variations of Spanish”.
-It’s a great idea to learn Spanish, but the question remains, which type of Spanish accents are best to learn from scratch?
+In fact, there are many different dialects of Spanish spoken within each country!
+Spanish is a beautiful and diverse language, and if you’re thinking about learning it, you might be asking yourself—what is the best Spanish accent to learn?

-The are some differences between the Spanish spoken in Spain and the one spoken in Latin America.
-Nothing surprising about that; after all, they are separated by a huge ocean.
-But there are also differences between countries in Latin America and, many times, within the same countries!
+You might already know that there is a difference between the Spanish spoken in Spain and the Spanish spoken in Latin America.
+That’s not so surprising; after all, they’re separated by a huge ocean.
+But there are also differences in the Spanish spoken throughout Latin America; often, within the same countries!

 But why do all these countries speak a different kind of Spanish?